AmigaVision is the ultimate Amiga games & demo scene setup for MiSTer & Pocket FPGAs, Raspberry Pi + emulators — and Amiga 1200, 4000 & CD32.

 AmigaVision is not a RetroArch-style abstraction layer

 It does not try to make the Amiga behave like a generic “core” inside a universal frontend.
-Amiga-specific behavior is preserved rather than normalized, and it has an Amiga-native launcher.
+Amiga-specific behavior is preserved, and it has an Amiga-native launcher that works identically on every setup.

 You should not need deep Amiga knowledge, endless config edits, or per-game fixes just to get accurate results.